TimeSurgeLabs/ottodocs-docs/docs/usage/otto_commit.md

 ### Options

 ```
+  -a, --auto           automatically add all and commit with the generated message
   -c, --conventional   use conventional commits
   -h, --help           help for commit
   -p, --plain          no output formatting
+      --push           automatically push to the current branch
+  -v, --verbose        verbose output
 ```

 ### SEE ALSO